This is a sub-page of Daikatana (Windows).

 |Unused Menu Texture||In-Game Menu Texture|

 Another type of unused menu button can be found in the game's files as well.
 These use a different metal background and a plain white font.
-Only a handful textures using this second style exist, compared to the first unused style which has a graphic for every menu option.
+Only a handful of textures using this second style exist, compared to the first unused style which has a graphic for every menu option.

 |Unused Menu Texture||In-Game Menu Texture|